appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 You can change the bootswatch to another design by changing the theme = "paper" under [params].

-Here is the different bootswatch design cerulean cosmo cyborg darkly default flatly journal lumen paper readable sandstone
+Here is the different bootswatch designs you can use:

+ - cerulean
+ - cosmo
+ - cyborg
+ - darkly
+ - default
+ - flatly
+ - journal
+ - lumen
+paper
+readable
+sandstone